Emmy® Award-Winning television personality, food & travel journalist; a culinary advocate, specializing in seafood.

 Michael-Ann grew up loving her role as a Girl Guide and being involved with the Boys & Girls Club of Canada.

-She was always involved with sports; track & field, field hockey, ball hockey, dancing and skating, and touch football.
+Sports love is track & field, field hockey, ball hockey, dancing, skating, and football.

-After studying theater at Dalhousie University it was off to New York City!
+After studying theater at Dalhousie University it was off to New York City where her theatrical background and love for food and culture all came together.

 For nine years, Michael-Ann was the mascot ‘Canna Vanna’ for Canstruction; a unique organization that raises millions of pounds of food for hungry men, women and children each year.